Our Blog

 That moment when you realise exactly how many chickens you have.
 Chicken maths – aka chicken addiction – is a real thing, especially here.

-For the uninitiated, the term Chicken Maths relates to a Phenomenon (excuse) for why numbers of chickens get out of control.
+For the uninitiated, the term Chicken Maths relates to a Phenomenon (or an excuse) for why numbers of chickens get out of control.
 It starts off by getting a flock of 3, then because you cannot add a single chicken to an existing flock, you end up with 2 more.
 If you lose one and need to replace it, you end up with another 2 minimum.
 And so it goes.

 Bantams – 8 reasons why we don’t keep them